Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 What you want from a good hiking jacket is that it’s waterproof, light, protects from wind, keeps you warm, and is easy to store.

-If you already have a good windbreaker, that’s fine, but if you have nothing and plan to do a lot of hiking, go to a store and try on all the jackets until you find one you like, even if you have to compare prices on the internet later.
+If you already have a good windbreaker, that’s fine, but if you have nothing and plan to do a lot of hikes, go to a store and try on all the jackets until you find one you like, even if you have to compare prices on the internet later.

 The distance you will cover and the difficulty of the climb will also allow you to decide between a classic waterproof jacket and a softshell model.